 Today’s public spaces host an array of experiences, from the everyday use of space for respite, restoration and play to seasonal cultural events, and temporary spontaneous communal gatherings.
 Additionally, these public spaces can catalyze democratic engagement.
 The Zocalo in Mexico City, the Berlin Wall, MacArthur Park in Los Angeles are just a few examples of the use of public space for political protest and social expression, bringing awareness to crucial environmental, political and socio-economic issues.
 In general, design of these open spaces has focused on fulfilling either the everyday or the exceptional.
 But, in a time of rapidly and urgently oscillating needs, our challenge as designers is to provide the plasticity and adaptability to sites necessary for both personal and communal expression.

-This fall, we will engage design paradigms for civic space that embrace hyper-complexity and responsiveness.
-Students will address transforming and often conflicting civic needs with designs that create a foundation space for both the everyday and the extraordinary.
-Through this urban lens, we will define new patterns of human behavior and connectivity, while defining structural and material innovations.
-Using the Boston Seaport District as our site, students will design landscapes and structures that can expand and contract to accommodate both large scale political expression and dispersed individual community use.
-By the final review, students will have developed their own hybridized digital and analog approach to designing that is responsive and nimble; reflecting the diverse, hyper-complex and dynamic society that we live in today: the architecture of consciousness.
+In this studio, students will integrate the powerful tools of digital design in their process to address the often-conflicting civic needs of contemporary public space.
+We will begin by identifying patterns of human behavior as well as the issues of rising sea level through the framework of structural and material innovations.
+Using the Boston Seaport District as our site, students will design landscapes and structures that can expand/contract, inflate/deflate, accumulate/degrade, in order to accommodate both large scale political expression and dispersed individual community use.
+By the final review, students will have developed their own unique approach to designing that is responsive and nimble, reflecting the diverse, hyper-complex and dynamic society that we live in today.